minio/docs/source/includes/k8s/steps-configure-openid-external-identity-management.rst

       ]
    }

-Use the :mc-cmd:`mc admin policy add` command to create a policy for use by an OIDC user:
+Use the :mc:`mc admin policy attach` command to create a policy for use by an OIDC user:

 .. code-block:: shell
    :class: copyable